benbutt/garden_distancing/README.md

 Written in response to Boris Johnson's announcement on 28/05/20 that up to six people will be allowed to meet in their back garden provided "strict social distancing guidelines are followed": https://www.gov.uk/government/news/pm-six-people-can-meet-outside-under-new-measures-to-ease-lockdown.

 Uses a rejection method to distribute points in rectangular area with customisable exclusion distance.
-Requires matplotlib
+Requires matplotlib.

 --- How many friends can I fit in my garden? ---